-‘Dreams Come True’ beneficiary children and their families will be treated to an enjoyable day on July 29 by Cannonballers who will get together at the Beaulieu Motor Museum for the James Bond – Bond in Motion exhibition.
-Various prestige cars will be displayed during this event ahead of the first-ever Cannonball 2000 event on September 5 to 9.
+‘Dreams Come True’ beneficiary children and their families will be treated to an enjoyable day on July 29, 2012 by Cannonballers who will get together at the Beaulieu Motor Museum for the James Bond – Bond in Motion exhibition.
+Various prestige cars will be displayed during this event, more than a month ahead of the first-ever Cannonball 2000 event on September 5 to 9.

-The website of the charity, Dreams Come True, is at dctc.org.uk.
-Before Cannonball owners begin their 2,000-mile journey for five days from London to Paris, via Barcelona, Monte Carlo and Milan.
-A variety of models will be displayed for the Dreams Come True children and their families a few weeks before the Cannonball event.
+The web site of the charity, Dreams Come True, is at dctc.org.uk.
+Before Cannonball owners begin their 2,000-mile five-day journey from London to Milan, passing through Barcelona, Monte Carlo and Paris, the Beaulieu Motor Museum for the James Bond – Bond in Motion exhibition will play host to a variety of models that will be displayed for the Dreams Come True children and their families -- a few weeks before the Cannonball event.

 Model Katie Green and her partner Nathan will have to prepare for their new tasks to teach kids about stunt driving, car chases and film sequences.
 Green and Nathan will then make an appearance on board the Aston Martin DB9 together with Dreams Come True supporters TV presenter Melissa Porter and model, muse and TV presenter Hofit Golan.